GabrielvMarinho/Obsidian/Tech/Software/Architecture/Reverse Proxy/Reverse Proxy.md

 General: A proxy can be the communication between different languages, machines and processes.

-On a network context: acts on behalf of the client to handle network requests.
+On a network context: acts on behalf of the server to handle network requests.